Why Choose Cosgrave?

 Cosgrave is a member of ALFA International, the global legal network.
 With 150 member firms across the globe (80 in the United States) ALFA International is the premier global network of independent law firms whose success is driven by broad, deep, local relationships all over the world.
 The ALFA International model enables Cosgrave to use its local expertise to deliver highly effective legal solutions while drawing upon the collective wisdom and experience of other member firms within the United States and around the world as needed.
 More information is available at ALFA International.

 Our lawyers’ achievements in their profession demonstrate our dedication to the practice of law according to the highest standards.
-Cosgrave is proud to count among our ranks two pro tem judges on the Multnomah County Circuit Court.
+Cosgrave is proud to count among our ranks a pro tem judges on the Multnomah County Circuit Court.

 We’re also leaders in the Bar.
 Among our lawyers are several former presidents of the Multnomah Bar Association and the Oregon Association of Defense Counsel.
 Another is past president of the Owen M. Panner American Inns of Court.
 Still others have served on or chaired various Oregon State Bar committees, sections, and commissions, and as delegates to the Oregon State Bar House of Delegates and the American Bar Association House of Delegates.
 Even with all this volunteer activity, we still find time to speak at continuing legal education seminars and write for various law-related publications.